Vyral/base-template/_posts/2019-06-28-how-do-we-buy-and-sell-at-the-same-time.md

 ---
 layout: post
-title: How Do We Buy and Sell at the Same Time
+title: How Do We Buy and Sell at the Same Time?
 date: 2019-06-28 14:03:19
 tags:
   - Real Estate